Thoughts about Estonia from an Englishman’s perspective

 David Foreman, an Englishman who splits his time between London and Pärnu, shares his thoughts about Estonia and Estonians.

-And then there is the business of massage!
-This deserves a book in it’s own right.
-My own experience of this is probably typical and verified by other expatriates experiences.
-You see, to an Englishman this has certain connotations.
-If you accept the initial premise that the English lack self confidence, it follows that they are also inhibited.
-This has brought about a rather peculiar national characteristic when it comes to sex.
-We think it is somehow illicit and secret, not to be openly discussed.
-The massage parlour in London was (and to a certain extent still is) a place for naughtiness, not health, and certainly not something you would tell your mother you were visiting.
+You see, to an Englishman, massage carries certain connotations.
+If one accepts the initial premise that the English lack self-confidence, it follows that they are also inhibited.
+This has produced a rather peculiar national characteristic when it comes to sex: it is regarded as something illicit and secret, not to be openly discussed.
+The massage parlour in London was – and to a certain extent still is – a place associated with naughtiness rather than health, and certainly not somewhere you would tell your mother you were going.

 The country run by women